Sim Ah Cheoh: Death sentence

 Sim and her two bosses stood trial in the High Court of Singapore on 7 July 1988.
 Despite confessing to their respective roles in the crime, all three defendants tried to challenge the validity of their statements, claiming that they were not made voluntarily.
 In the end, the confessions were ruled admissible as evidence by both the trial judges Lai Kew Chai and Joseph Grimberg.
 After the prosecutor-in-charge Lee Sing Lit presented his case, the trio were ordered to enter their defence, but they chose to remain silent.
 Sim's defence lawyers R Palakrishnan and Grace Chacko tried to argue that Sim should not be guilty of trafficking but of possession, since there is a 30-minute lapse between her arrest and arrival at the airport, which means that Sim might have the heroin strapped to her body in the airport's toilet rather than the hotel.

 On 29 July 1988, all three accused - Sim Ah Cheoh, Ronald Tan Chong Ngee and Lim Joo Yin - were convicted of drug trafficking and sentenced to death by hanging.
-All three accused later appealed to the Court of Appeal of Singapore against their sentences, but their appeals were rejected in 1989.
+All three accused later appealed to the Court of Appeal of Singapore against their sentences, but their appeals were rejected on 19 March 1991.

 Clemency and reprieve

 After losing her appeals, through her lawyers, Sim Ah Cheoh decided to appeal to Wee Kim Wee, then President of Singapore, for clemency.
 In the petition, Sim's lawyer R Palakrishnan stated that his client has led a tragic and poor life, and she has no marketable skills, no schooling, and upkeep from home, and was a housewife and single mother of two sons.
 He stated that these life difficulties resulted in Sim's mental weakness, and caused her to be tempted into crime with the desperation to pay off her debts.
 John Nicholson of the Salvation Army also pleaded for clemency on behalf of Sim and her younger son.
 Amnesty International also asked the Singapore government to show mercy on Sim's life on humanitarian grounds.

-On 25 March 1992, Sim was granted clemency by President Wee and had her death sentence commuted to life imprisonment.
+On 25 March 1992, Sim was granted clemency by President Wee and had her death sentence commuted to life imprisonment, making Sim the fourth person in Singapore since 1959 to be granted clemency.
+She was also the second woman and second drug convict on death row to receive presidential clemency in Singapore after Siti Aminah Jaffar in 1983.

 Before the landmark appeal by Abdul Nasir Amer Hamsah on 20 August 1997, life imprisonment at the time of Sim's offence, conviction and pardon was considered as a fixed jail term of 20 years, with the possibility of one-third reduction of the sentence for good behaviour.
 Since Sim maintained good behaviour in prison and her newly-imposed life sentence was backdated to the date of her arrest seven years before, Sim would only need to serve six years and four months before she can be released.
+Sim was subsequently transferred to Changi Women's Prison.